Waltham Abbey: Post-Industrial Revolution

 The factory was sold to the government in 1787 and was greatly expanded during the next century, becoming the Waltham Abbey Royal Gunpowder Mills.
 In the 19th century, searches began for more powerful and reliant propellant explosives, and guncotton was developed here by Frederick Abel, starting in 1863.
 Cordite production began in 1891 and the site was enlarged several times.
 The site was an obvious target during World War II, and a German V-2 rocket landed near the factory in Highbridge Street on 7 March 1945, causing considerable damage to property and large loss of life.
 The factory eventually closed in 1943, and the site was developed into an explosives research establishment.
 There was also a fulling mill at Sewardstone around 1777 and a pin factory by 1805.
 Silk and calico printing were also important industries.
 The River Lee Navigation was also improved, a new canal cut across the marshes was opened in 1769, bringing more trade to the town.
 Outside the town, the parish is largely rural and agriculture has been an important occupation.

 In the first half of the 20th century, the area was extensively covered in glass-houses and market gardens.
 Gravel extraction has also long been a major industry in the Lea Valley, leaving a legacy of pits now used for recreation and an important wildlife habitat.
 In 1959–60 all of the church's houses and land were converted to stock or bank investments.
 No rectory has existed – the benefice before becoming the present vicarage serving four churches in the wider area was a perpetual curacy — a relevant fact for the purposes of chancel repair liability that therefore cannot exist.
 In the 1960s and 1970s, the population of the town increased, partly by an extensive programme of clearances and redevelopment in the town centre, and partly by the development of housing estates on the outskirts, such as Roundhills and Ninefields.

+Governance

+There are three tiers of local government covering Waltham Abbey, at parish (town), district and county level: Waltham Abbey Town Council, Epping Forest District Council and Essex County Council.
+The town council is based at Waltham Abbey Town Hall on Highbridge Street.

+Waltham Abbey has formed part of the Epping Forest parliamentary constituency since 1974, represented by Dr Neil Hudson MP of the Conservative Party since 2024.
+Prior to 1974, the town formed part of the Epping constituency, served by Sir Winston Churchill as its Member of Parliament between 1924 and 1945.
+Other previous MPs include Dame Eleanor Laing, Steve Norris, John Biggs-Davison, and Norman Tebbit.